ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 ### Scopes of variables inside functions (global and nonlocal statements)

 A NAMESPACE is a mapping from names to objects.
 Most namespaces are currently implemented as Python dictionaries, but that’s normally not noticeable in any way (except for performance), and it may change in the future.
-Examples of namespaces are: the set of built-in names (containing functions such as `abs()`, and built-in exception names); the global names in a module; and the local names in a function invocation.
-In a sense the set of attributes of an object also form a namespace.
+Examples of namespaces are the set of built-in names (containing functions such as `abs()`, and built-in exception names); the global names in a module; and the local names in a function invocation.
+In a sense, the set of attributes of an object also forms a namespace.

 The important thing to know about namespaces is that there is absolutely no relation between names in different namespaces; for instance, two different modules may both define a function `maximize` without confusion — users of the modules must prefix it with the module name.

 By the way, we use the word attribute for any name following a dot — for example, in the expression `z.real`, `real` is an attribute of the object `z`.
 Strictly speaking, references to names in modules are attribute references: in the expression `modname.func_name`, `modname` is a module object and `func_name` is an attribute of it.
-In this case there happens to be a straightforward mapping between the module’s attributes and the global names defined in the module: they share the same namespace!
+In this case, there happens to be a straightforward mapping between the module’s attributes and the global names defined in the module: they share the same namespace!

 A SCOPE is a textual region of a Python program where a namespace is directly accessible. (“Directly accessible” here means that an unqualified reference to a name attempts to find the name in the namespace.)

 Although scopes are determined statically, they are used dynamically.
 At any time during execution, there are at least three nested scopes whose namespaces are directly accessible:

 - The innermost scope, which is searched first, contains the local names.
-- The scopes of any enclosing functions, which are searched starting with the nearest enclosing scope, contains non-local, but also non-global names.
+- The scopes of any enclosing functions, which are searched starting with the nearest enclosing scope, contain non-local, but also non-global names.
 - The next-to-last scope contains the current module’s global names.
 - The outermost scope (searched last) is the namespace containing built-in names.